-Mama Cloth or Period Pad shapes and features and other important considerations
+Period Pad shapes, features, and other important considerations

 You will likely need a variety of sizes and absorbency of reusable pads, just like you do with disposable pads.
 Each cloth pad maker uses their own rating system, so a little trial and error might be necessary, but the absorbency is usually similar to the ratings of disposables.